studio24/mac-setup/mac-setup.md

 #### Password policy

-Once you have access to 1Password please ensure you store all your personal logins to your personal vault in 1Password (this is private to you).
+Once you have access to 1Password please ensure you store all your personal logins to your "Employee" vault in 1Password (this is private to you).
 It is a requirement to set complex, secure passwords for all services.
 We define complex passwords as a minimum of 15 characters.
 We also recommend using two-factor authentication (2FA) wherever possible.

 #### Emergency kit